-The Perimeter Scholars International program starts in September and runs for 10 months to June of the following calendar year.
+The Perimeter Scholars International (PSI) program starts in September and runs for 10 months to June of the following calendar year.
 Successful graduates of PSI will receive both a master's degree in physics from the University of Waterloo and a Perimeter Scholars International Certificate from the Perimeter Institute for Theoretical Physics.
 All courses take place at Perimeter Institute.

-The coursework is divided into two phases and a short research project in the form of an essay.
+The coursework is divided into two overlapping phases and a short research project in the form of an essay.

 Each student undertakes a short research project supervised by a local or outside faculty member and produces an essay which is publicly presented and defended.